After completing a pilot with two schools, Truman is excited to roll-out Dual Credit Calculus to additional Missouri schools.

 Faculty Eligibility Requirements

 The Higher Learning Commission (regional accreditation body) and the Missouri Department of Higher Education require dual credit faculty to meet the eligibility standards of regular adjunct faculty.
 This requires that the high school teacher hold a minimum of a Master’s Degree and have at least 18 graduate hours in mathematics coursework (either as part of the Master’s, in addition to it, or a combination thereof).
-Truman is not eligibility to hire faculty provisionally while these credits are completed.
+Truman is not eligible to hire faculty provisionally while these credits are completed.
 Additionally, the Truman Math Department requires all instructors for Calculus I & II to have completed MATH 461 – Advanced Calculus.
 Faculty who are not Truman graduates must demonstrate completion of the equivalent coursework as part of their own degree program.

 Dual Credit faculty are required to adopt the textbook used on campus, employ the same syllabus, and administer the same assignments and assessments.
 The model syllabi for these courses are linked below.